-You’ve likely been fielding the question about your second baby since the moment baby #1 popped out.
+You’ve likely been fielding the question about your second baby since the moment your first baby popped out.
 And while you probably brushed it off, telling others to let you enjoy your current child, you’re now starting to feel like you may be ready to expand your family again.
-The decision to have your first child is important and exciting, but having your second can be an even bigger decision to make.
-Many people will agree that life from no baby to one is tough, but what’s even tougher is adding a second child to your family.
-So just how do you know if you are ready for your second baby?
+The decision to have your first child is important and exciting.
+Having your second can be an even bigger decision to make.
+Many people will agree that life from no baby to one is tough.
+What’s even tougher is adding a second child to your family.
+So how do you know if you are ready for your second baby?
 And if you are ready, how to plan for your second baby?
 We’ll break it down a bit for you.

 When and How to Plan for Your Second Baby

 What Science Says

 Many studies show that women who have a second baby less than 18 months after having their first will experience a higher risk for an underweight or preterm baby.
 Those who had a c-section are at a higher risk of developing issues such as placenta previa.
 Many doctors feel that a woman needs at least 18-24 months to recover from one pregnancy before beginning another pregnancy.
 Research also shows that mothers who wait five years or more for their second child will experience similar risks and conditions when they try for baby #2.

 While science says to wait 18 months, many mothers try for their second child long before the 18-month mark and go on to have healthy pregnancies and healthy babies.

 How to Decide If You Are Ready for a Second Baby